deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 > </details>

-> Table 1 presents a comparison of the performance of SAM2 and SAM2Long across various model sizes on the SA-V and LVOS v2 datasets, showing consistent improvements of SAM2Long over SAM2.
+> Table 1 presents a comparison of the performance of SAM2 and SAM2Long across different model sizes on the SA-V and LVOS v2 datasets, showing consistent improvement of SAM2Long over SAM2.

 {{< table-caption >}}